LindaSt/pT1-Gland-Graph-Dataset/README.md

 This dataset is submitted for publishing at the [COMPAY19 Workshop](https://openreview.net/group?id=MICCAI.org/2019/Workshop/COMPAY).
-If you want to cite this dataset use:
 The parameters for the GED calculated in this paper can be found [here](https://www.google.com)

 If you want to cite us please use:
 `` BIBTEX TBA``